simonom/PyCHAM/paper.md

 Outside the ODE solver, particle loss to walls, coagulation and nucleation are also solved, with equations for the former two given in @Jacobson:2005 and the parameters inside the nucleation expression (for relevent experiments) tuned by the user.
 PyCHAM takes a sectional approach to particulates, dividing particles into a number of size bins and treating their changing size using the moving-centre approach [@Jacobson:2005].
 It builds upon PyBOX [@Topping:2018] which did not include coagulation, nucleation or a sectional method.

-Several variables change between different environmental chambers and different experiments; therefore, the software is designed to allow the user to set these with ease.
+Several variables change between different aerosol chambers and different experiments; therefore, the software is designed to allow the user to set these with ease.

 # Acknowledgements